 As far as veggies go, kale is considered the most nutrient dense vegetable of all.
 Sometimes people don't care for it because it can be hard and chewy, but it's a shame because that is something that can be remedied.
 I find that if the kale is massaged and chopped into small pieces, it helps to break down the toughness and it actually becomes a delight to use it in a variety of dishes.
 Here are my step by step instructions for cooking up kale.

-I've been purchasing organic kale (Whole Foods sells organic green kale for $.77/lb which works out to $2.00-$2.50 per bunch).
+I've been purchasing organic kale (Whole Foods sells fresh organic green kale by the bunch).
 This is enough for 4+ nice sized servings.
 There are packages of fresh or frozen organic kale that you can purchase in the store, but I find these often have been chopped with the stems intact.
 It's the stem that seems to be the offensive part and picking the leaves off the stem once they have been chopped is too much work.

 So the first step in preparing the bulk kale is to strip the leaves off the stem.
-Hold the stem at the end and run your fingers up toward the top of the stalk (if you have kids who like to help, these is a great task for them!).
+Hold the stem at the end and run your fingers up toward the top of the stalk (if you have kids who like to help, this is a great task for them!).
 The leaves will rip right off leaving you with soft and supple leaves.

 I like to wash my kale in a salad spinner so you can do that now.
 As the water is filling up in the spinner, massage the kale.
 Do this for a minute or so to break down the fibers.
-Try to get the kale as dry as possible.
+Then try to get the kale as dry as possible.

-Next, take a big knife and randomly chop the kale into small pieces.
-From here the kale is ready for a nice RAW SALAD or it can be cooked.

-1 bunch of kale, destemmed, massaged, and chopped

-*No. 10:* As far as veggies go, kale is considered the most nutrient dense vegetable of all.
-Sometimes people don't care for it because it can be hard and chewy, but it's a shame because that is something that can be remedied.
-I find that if the kale is massaged and chopped into small pieces, it helps to break down the toughness and it actually becomes a delight to use it in a variety of dishes.
-Here are my step by step instructions for cooking up kale.

-I've been purchasing organic kale (Whole Foods sells organic green kale for $.77/lb which works out to $2.00-$2.50 per bunch).
-This is enough for 4+ nice sized servings.
-There are packages of fresh or frozen organic kale that you can purchase in the store, but I find these often have been chopped with the stems intact.
-It's the stem that seems to be the offensive part and picking the leaves off the stem once they have been chopped is too much work.

-So the first step in preparing the bulk kale is to strip the leaves off the stem.
-Hold the stem at the end and run your fingers up toward the top of the stalk (if you have kids who like to help, these is a great task for them!).
-The leaves will rip right off leaving you with soft and supple leaves.

-I like to wash my kale in a salad spinner so you can do that now.
-As the water is filling up in the spinner, massage the kale.
-Do this for a minute or so to break down the fibers.
-Try to get the kale as dry as possible.

 Next, take a big knife and randomly chop the kale into small pieces.
 From here the kale is ready for a nice RAW SALAD or it can be cooked.

 1 bunch of kale, destemmed, massaged, and chopped